 If these raw food advocates were obtaining nature knowledge from the masters who paved the way, these conflicts would not exist.

 Jesus taught in an environment where the stones got 70 °C. Jesus did not teach that raw food is the best diet.
-(Jesus only lived in Corsica after he had fled from Jerusalem.
-He spread his teachings in the hot Jerusalem.
-To what extent this version is true is also nothing but gramophone knowledge.)
+(Jesus lived in Corsica only after his flight from Jerusalem.
+He spread his teachings in hot Jerusalem.
+How far this version is true is also only phonograph knowledge).

 But all this is secondary.
 What is of primary importance is that we intuitively interpret his teachings correctly.